Toggle menu

 3.9 Resident Influence Strategy

-3.9.1 The Resident Influence Strategy and Framework has been developed within the context of a national regulatory framework.
-The Regulator of Social Housing sets four Consumer standards that applies to all registered social landlords including local authorities.
-The Tenant Involvement and Empowerment standard is one of the four Consumer standards.
-It sets out clearly the requirement that registered providers shall ensure that tenants are given a wide range of opportunities to influence and be involved influencing decisions, shaping policies, and recommending service improvements.
+3.9.1 The Resident Influence Strategy has been developed within the context of a national regulatory framework.
+The Regulator of Social Housing sets four Consumer Standards that apply to all registered social landlords including local authorities.
+The Transparency Influence and Accountability standard is one of the four Consumer Standards.
+It sets out clearly the requirement that registered providers are open with tenants and treat them with fairness and respect so that they can access services, raise complaints, influence decision-making and hold their landlord to account.